mosip/documentation/docs/architecture/secure-keystore.md

 `decryptData(alias: string, encryptionText: string) => string`

-Decrypts the given encryptionText using the key that is assigned to the alias.
+Decrypts the given `encryptionText` using the key that is assigned to the alias.
 Returns back the data as a string

 ### sign

 `sign(alias: string, data: string) => string`

-Create a signature for the given data using the key that is assigned to the alias.
+Creates a signature for the given data using the key that is assigned to the alias.
 Returns back the signature as a string

 ### hasAlias

 `hasAlias(alias: string) => boolean`

-Check if the given alias is present in the key store
+Checks if the given alias is present in the keystore